 #5 State Farm Car Insurance

-State Farm holds an A+ BBB rating and numerous awards and accolades.
+State Farm has numerous awards and accolades.
 It has a superior financial strength rating from AM Best, and according to the National Association of Insurance Commissioners (NAIC), State Farm receives "fewer than the median number of complaints to state regulators relative to its size for auto, home, and life insurance."

 State Farm offers the same basic coverage options as other top Texas car insurance providers, and it has a number of discounts that can help offset costs.
 The provider also has great perks, including: